-3 701 Seminar - first must be presented by end of fourth and the second by the end of the sixth semester.

-4 M.S. program requires 30 credits: M.S. and Ph.D. programs are basically the same through semester 4 except the Proposal /Written Comp is not required for the M.S.
-M.S. students continue to enroll in 898 (6 credits required) until graduation and must be registered for 1 credit during the final semester.
-To graduate with M.S. at the end of Year 2, additional credits must be taken in the final summer.
-The M.S. requires a thesis with a second reader.
+- 30 hours required if student enters with M.S. - 2 Short research seminars by faculty: attendance required for students admitted in fall semester: - 3 701 Seminar first must be presented by end of fourth semester and the second by the end of the sixth semester. - 4 M.S. program requires 30 credits: M.S. and Ph.D. programs are basically the same through semester 4 except the Proposal /Written Comp is not required for the M.S. r 2, additional credits must be taken in the final summer.
+The M.S. requires a thesis with a second reader. - 5 Second 701-semina M.S. students continue to enroll in 898 (6 credits required) until graduation and must be registered for 1 credit during the final semester.
+To graduate with M.S. at the end of Yea r alternative: take 6 credits 898 in the fall, 5 credits 898 + 1 credit 701 in the spring. - Students in Ph.D. program continue to enroll in 899 until graduation and must register for at least 1 credit during dissertation defense semester. - 7 Students with 55 or more credit hours should apply for Z status (Graduate School form).